TEXT-S&P summary: Urban Renewal Authority

 the statutory board in charge of redeveloping old and dilapidated urban areas

 in Hong Kong.
-It is one of few key land suppliers in the city.
-The government
+It is one of Hong Kong's key land suppliers for development of

 process and the cyclical property development business moderate these